Skip to content

 If the casting has absorbed oils, cleaning with acetone or similar products will not be effective.
 Use a mild degreaser that does not contain chlorine.
 Chlorine is poisonous by itself, but the welding heat and the arc’s ultraviolet rays convert chlorine to other hazardous gases.

 Read the product’s description to verify that it is not chlorinated and the how-to-use instructions.
-Also, this Weldpundit article on how to protect yourself from welding fumes and gases will be helpful.

-Another more effective way to remove residual oil is by preheating the casting to 750 °F (400 °C) for 15-30 minutes.
+Another, more effective way to remove residual oil is by preheating the casting to 750 °F (400 °C) for 15-30 minutes.
 This way the oil, and other impurities will burn out.
 But it’s costly.

 If your casting is free from oil, you must remove surface contaminants such as the casting skin, rust, paint, etc. You can use sandblasting for quick removal, but it can leave contaminants on the surface.
 If you use an angle grinder, don’t focus on one spot to avoid discoloration.